 Advantages of a Master Limited Partnership

 - A master limited partnership provides investors with consistent distributions.
 Additionally, the investments are low-risk, implying that the investors receive a stable income over the investment period.

-- Almost 80% of the distributions in master limited partnerships are tax-deferred.
-It means that the investors are not liable to pay tax until their portion is sold.
-It also offers tax benefits, as, when the unitholders sell their portion, they pay taxes at the capital gain rate instead of the personal income tax rate, which is usually higher.
+- Almost 80% of the distributions from such partnerships are tax-deferred.
+This means that the investors are not liable to pay tax until their portion is sold.
+It also offers tax benefits, as when the unitholders sell their portion, they pay taxes at the capital gains rate instead of the personal income tax rate, which is usually higher.

 - The tax exemption feature results in more capital, which can be used in future projects.